dmitru/personal-blog/content/blog/j2-faster-typescript-experience-in-vscode/index.md

 ---
 title: Faster TypeScript compilation in VSCode
 date: "2020-09-08"
-description: "How to address TypeScript slowness in VSCode in 1 min"
+description: "A hack to to make TypeScript run faster in VSCode."
 ---

-## 🐌 Addressing TypeScript slowness
+It's no secret that **TypeScript can get slow in VSCode**.
+Especially so for code-bases with non-trivial type inference (I'm looking at you, <a href="https://github.com/chakra-ui/chakra-ui">ChakraUI</a>).

-We all know how **TypeScript can get slow in VSCode**.
 Ever found yourself waiting for the compiler to catch up with you as you type new code or fix errors?

-This quickly gets frustrating, slowing down your feedback loops (and fast feedback loops are great to keep you happy and motivated!).
+This quickly gets frustrating, what's worse it slows down your feedback loops.

 Here I'm sharing a simple tip that saved me hours of my life over the last 3 years working with TypeScript codebases (especially large ones!).

 I wish I knew it earlier when I was just getting started with TypeScript…

-## 🚀 How to fix slow TypeScript compilation
+## How to fix slow TypeScript compilation

 Here’s the trick: